Rhiannon Langley’s Rhinoplasty Experience

 Day 4 Post Surgery

 Woke up feeling so much better, I think the laser shower helped me so much!
-I loved it so booked in again for another 2 more times!
-My cheeks, lips & eyes have gone down, I completely open my eyes.
-We went to the hospital today for a checkup, everything is looking good and I am recovering well.
-Dr Montien took some stitches around the nostrils out today, it was like a sharp pinch but nothing overly painful.
-I can finally see the difference in shape on the tip!
-After seeing my surgeon, I met a girl in the hallway who also had DR. Montien as her Surgeon, she told me she got her boobs and nose done at the same time!
+I loved it, so booked in again for another 2 more times!
+My cheeks, lips and eyes went down enough that I was able to completely open my eyes.
+We went to the hospital for a checkup and everything was looking good.
+Dr Montien took some stitches around the nostrils out, it was like a sharp pinch but nothing overly painful.
+I could finally see the difference in shape on the tip!
+After seeing my Surgeon, I met a girl in the hallway who also had DR. Montien as her Surgeon.
+She told me she got her boobs and nose done at the same time!
 Her bruising wasn’t as bad as mine but she also said how she wasn’t in pain and felt amazing!
 It was so good seeing someone else going through the same process as I was.
-I got my second session of laser shower today, I’m loving the results and so much bruising has gone down.
-Today I was feeling so much better we went to MBK, MBK is like a seven-story shopping mall, it has real and knock-off designer items.
+I was really starting to feel better, so much so we went to MBK.
+MBK is like a seven-story shopping mall that has real and knock-off designer items.
 It was so nice to finally feel happy and really get out of the room.

 Day 5 Post Surgery

-Feeling really good again.
-Flushing regularly is helping me breathe through my nose.
-We spent most of the day laying by the pool, (yes my face was covered) just another relaxing day.
-We also got a mani and pedi!
-My hairdresser’s nails were looking horrible from all the previous colour work so it was so nice to get pampered and it’s so ridiculously cheap.
+Flushing regularly at this point really helped me breathe through my nose and feel like I was making great recovery progress.
+We spent most of the days laying by the pool, (yes my face was covered) just having another relaxing day.
+My hairdresser nails were looking horrible from all the previous colour work, so it was so nice to get pampered and it’s so ridiculously cheap.
 It was so nice to finally get out of the hotel and do something again!
-I also had my last session of laser done, every day I’m looking and feeling so much better and I’m starting to love myself more and more!
-There’s still no pain, just annoying sleeping upright pattern.
+I also had my last laser session.
+I was starting to love myself more and more by this point!
+The pain hadn’t been present for days now, just annoying sleeping upright still.

 Day 6 Post Surgery